MostlyAdequate/mostly-adequate-guide/ch8.md

 * Once data goes into the `Container` it stays there.
 We *could* get it out by using `.__value`, but that would defeat the purpose.

-The reasons we're doing this will become clear as a mason jar, but for now, bare with me.
+The reasons we're doing this will become clear as a mason jar, but for now, bear with me.

 ## My First Functor